yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 name field instead, which is not as informative.
 Also by specifying an id, you can make subsequent build steps to waitFor this build step so those child steps can run concurrently.
 Speed up baby!
 So cool!

-We build our docker image in the first step.
-By specifying **gcr.io/cloud-builders/docker**, container builder will pull that image and run a docker container running the docker command.
-We'll pass the build arguments to this docker command like we would in a terminal.
-In the same fashion, the second step pushes the image we just created.
-These steps are equivalent to:

-{% highlight bash %}
-docker build -t gcr.io/gke-playground/some-branch-name:latest .
-docker push gcr.io/gke-playground/some-branch-name:latest
-{% endhighlight %}
+In the first step, we generate a random tag (based on an md5 hash of the current timestamp) for our docker image.
+Don't always tag your images as latest because if the tag is unchanged, kubernetes won't be able to detect that the image has been updated and won't update your pods.
+We output the md5 hash to a text file in the checkout directory.
+The checkout directory persists across steps so we can access this text file later in subsequent steps.

+In the second step we build and push our docker image.
+We get the md5 hash from step 1 above and save it to a shell variable.
+We can then use this to build and push our docker image.

+Now we are ready to deploy our image!

 ## Step 4: deployment-template.yaml
-Let's take a look at the third step which runs **kubectl**.
+Let's take a look at the third step which runs kubectl.
 This step deploys our docker image to the Kubernetes cluster.
-Note that this step runs the **gcr.io/cloud-builders/kubectl** image, but we specified the entrypoint as **bash** meaning that the container will run the bash command when it starts rather than **kubectl**.
+Note that this step runs the **gcr.io/cloud-builders/kubectl** image, but we specified the entrypoint as bash meaning that the container will run the bash command when it starts rather than kubectl.
 This is a useful technique if you need to pre-run some commands prior to executing the main command.
-We'll come back to this in a minute after inspecting **deployment-template.yaml**:
+We'll come back to this in a minute after inspecting deployment-template.yaml:

 <script src="https://gist.github.com/yusinto/9536fa7dcd28106efee7f8b217a9d06a.js"></script>